Disclosure and barring service

 Disclosure and Barring Service

-It is not necessary for osteopaths practising in England, Wales and Northern Ireland to be registered with the DBS.
+Please remember, it is not necessary for all osteopaths practising in England, Wales and Northern Ireland to be registered with the DBS.

 The Scottish Government’s Protecting Vulnerable Groups (PVG) Scheme is managed and delivered by Disclosure Scotland which, as an agency of the Scottish Government, makes decisions about who should be barred from working with vulnerable groups.

-As an osteopath, you are likely to be in 'regulated work with vulnerable groups', so you will need to apply for membership of the PVG scheme.
+Osteopaths are likely to fall within the category of 'regulated work with vulnerable groups' and so will need to apply for membership of the PVG scheme.
 It is an offence for an individual to seek, do or agree to do regulated work if they are barred from the scheme.
-It is also an offence for an employer to knowlingly recruit an individual who is barred from the scheme to do regulated work.
+It is also an offence for an employer to knowingly recruit an individual to do regulated work, who is barred from the scheme.

 'Regulated work' includes paid or unpaid work.
 'Vulnerable group' includes: